terranexum/EMiTS/README.md

 * ASAPs - as these are published, they will be available here.
 * docs - Documentation on EMiTS, including its definition as a metric based on physically conserved values
 * src - the EMiTS code, which can be run from this folder using `python app.py`.
 At present, this will run a test server at http://127.0.0.1:5000 to display a network built from test data in the `static` folder.
 There is also a `notebooks` folder containing a Jupyter notebook that can be run on Google Colab.
 Both are still under development.
+* UniGRIDs - geospatial visualizations able to vary over time to guide the understanding and implementation of ASAPs.

 ## Overview